 ← Back to All Cats

-Domestic Shorthair Cats for Adoption in Calgary
+Domestic Shorthair Adoption Calgary

-125 Domestic Shorthairs currently available from Calgary cat rescues
+151 Domestic Shorthairs currently available from Calgary cat rescues

 DSH cats tend to be hardy, healthy, and longer-lived than purebreds thanks to genetic diversity (the cat equivalent of "hybrid vigour").
 They typically live 15 to 20 years with good care.
-Adoption fees are usually the lowest of any cat type — often $100 to $200 — because supply is high.
+Adoption fees are usually the lowest of any cat type, often $100 to $200, because supply is high.

 Domestic Shorthair Adoption FAQ